compneuro-ncu/reproducible-neuroimaging/README.rst

    <div align="center">

-We built this guide based on subjectively selected resources and experiences of the `Computational Neuroimaging Team <compneuro.umk.pl>`_ at Nicolaus Copernicus University in Toruń; thus, not all of our recommendations might be suitable for all labs.
+We built this guide based on subjectively selected resources and experiences of the `Computational Neuroimaging Team <http://compneuro.umk.pl>`_ at Nicolaus Copernicus University in Toruń; thus, not all of our recommendations might be suitable for all labs.
 Let us know if you find that we missed something essential, or we can improve our workflow!